chetandabli/upwear/README.md

     -User have to create account before login
     -User can see profile page for account details and order history

+# API Endpoints

+    -POST /admin/register - to register an admin
+    -POST /admin/login - to login as an admin
+    -GET /cart - to retrieve all products in the cart for a specific user -GET /cart/verify - to verify if the cart route is working -POST /cart - to add a product to the cart
+    -DELETE /cart/:id - to remove a product from the cart by its ID -DELETE /cart - to remove all products from the cart after placing an order -GET /products - to retrieve all products
+    -GET /products/:id - to retrieve a specific product by its ID -POST /products - to add a new product
+    -PUT /products/:id - to update a specific product by its ID -DELETE /products/:id - to delete a specific product by its ID

 # Glimpse and Screenshots of this project website:

 ## A. Homepage